cpe-prog/arduino-Project/README.md

 You can download the code and any details for free!

-Contact me for any question regarding to the application and communications (yangajila@gmail.com)
+Contact me for more details regarding to the application and communications of this project (yangajila@gmail.com)